cancerberoSgx/magica/video-capture/README.md

 npm install video-capture puppeteer
 ```

-(puppeteer is a peer dependency you must install by yourself)
+(puppeteer is a peer dependency you must install it by yourself)

 ## JavaScript API